Environmental Conservation Internships: Intern abroad in San Ramon, Costa Rica

 Arrival and Orientation

-Internships in Costa Rica begin every Monday.
+Internships in San Ramon, Costa Rica, begin every Monday.
 Exceptions may be made to this when start dates are shifted to avoid public holiday disruptions or closed when the program has already reached capacity.
 The minimum duration requirement is 2 weeks up to a maximum duration of 24 weeks.

 Airport pick up and accommodation are included in the Program Fee.
 The accommodation is covered from the Sunday night before the Monday start date - interns are required to arrive no later than the Sunday before their Monday start date, as all orientations are held on Mondays.
 If arriving earlier than this date, interns will be required to cover the cost of an “out of hours” airport pick up.